aoioioi/C-Projects/README.md

 # C-Projects
-This repository contains my work from PIC10A programming course.
-For viewing purposes only.
+This repository contains work from "PIC10A" programming course.